 The "DrumForFun" name stuck after the first drum gatherings she offered in 2008 where she invited friends and neighbors to do just that.
 One thing led to another and weekly classes remained continuous for eleven years in Austin, Texas with those early groups evolving into a community of drummers held together by friendship, the love of rhythm and a desire to not only share the joy, but to also use their drums to provide tangible support to those who do good in the community.

 Mae is now living and drumming in Staunton, a jewel of a city in the beautiful Shenandoah Valley of Virginia.
-Still finding her feet, but is actively building a fledgling "sister" community of local drummers.
+Still finding her feet, but is actively building a "sister" community of local drummers.
 Class held in a very large studio and class size is limited to allow for adequate distancing.
 Masks required.

 Aside from drumming instruction, Mae also offers customized rhythm events for work teams and community groups (currently on hold due to the pandemic).
 When she's not attached to a drum, she may found exploring her new city, puttering in her newly-created garden, or lost in contemplation while making some lovely, wire-wrapped pendants.